 A petition to revoke Lee’s probation was filed April 15, 2019, based on new charges of terroristic threatening, harassing communications and third-degree domestic battery.

 Lee entered a plea of not guilty to the allegations in the revocation petition on May 9, 2019.
 Yellville lawyer Ben Gibson entered his appearance as Lee’s attorney of record.

 A revocation hearing scheduled for May 23, 2019 was rescheduled and rescheduled again on June 27, 2019.

-In July last year, an amended petition to revoke Lee’s suspended sentence was filed.
-In addition to other violations of the terms and conditions of his probation, it was alleged Lee had an order of protection filed against him.
+In July 2019, an amended petition to revoke Lee’s suspended sentence was filed.
+In addition to other violations of the terms and conditions of his probation, it was alleged an order of protection had been filed against Lee.